Welcome to your RPA learning journey!

 We will start with some of the basics and then dive into the chapters for each aspect.
 Let’s go!

-Robotic Process Automation or RPA is a capability that allows you to carry out tasks on a computer just like a human would.
-The best way to visualize would be to think of a person working on his computer and doing his daily job by clicking through computer screens, sending emails etc. Now, what if the computer clicks through, enters required data and performs the same work automagically?
+For a beginner, the best way to visualize Robotic Process Automation or RPA would be to think of a person working on his computer and doing his daily job by clicking through computer screens, sending emails, etc. Now, what if the computer clicks through, enters required data, and performs the same work automatically?
 That is what RPA enables.